-In my opinion, the term vs. permanent debate is a false choice.
-For me, permanent life insurance plays a fundamental role in my family’s financial plan.
-I’m lucky enough to have group life insurance and I’ve topped that up with additional permanent life insurance I bought myself.
-I also added term life shortly after my wife and I bought our first home together.
+Personally speaking, for me, permanent life insurance plays a fundamental role in my family’s financial plan.
+I’m lucky enough to have group life insurance, and I’ve topped that up with additional permanent life insurance I bought myself.
+I also added term life shortly after my spouse and I bought our first home together.
 We’re covered for about twice the value of what we owe on our mortgage.

-Why so much life insurance?
-Partly because as a 20-year-old I saw firsthand what happens to a family when a parent dies (we lost my mom to a heart attack at 44).
+Why do I have so much life insurance?
+Partly because as a 20-year-old, I saw first-hand what happens to a family when a parent dies (we lost my mom to a heart attack at 44).
 Mostly though, this is simply a matter of how I think about and manage risk.

 - Calculate how much life insurance you might need to protect your loved ones with this life insurance calculator.